-Layout templates are Beaver Builder layouts containing rows, columns, and modules, which can be appended to or replace existing layouts.
-After a layout template is added to a page, any aspect of the layout or content can be modified.
+Layout templates are Beaver Builder layouts containing any combinations of rows, columns, and modules.
+They can be appended to or replace existing layouts in both standard layouts and Beaver Themer layouts.
+After a layout template is added to a page, any aspect of its layout or content can be modified.

 Tip: If you're not sure what the content area of a page is, see this article.

 Layout templates are accessed from the Templates tab in the Content panel at the upper right of the screen.